Polycystic Ovarian Syndrome Medication

 Ethinyl estradiol

 Ethinyl estradiol reduces the secretion of LH and FSH from the pituitary by decreasing the amount of GnRH.
 Use ethinyl estradiol 30-35 mg combined with any form of progesterone.
 Restoration of the regular menstrual cycles prevents endometrial hyperplasia associated with anovulation.
-Improvements of hyperandrogenic effects are seen in 60-100% of women but usually require a least 6-12 months of use.
+Improvement of hyperandrogenic effects are seen in 60-100% of women, but usually, at least 6-12 months of use are required.
 Perform a pregnancy test before therapy.
-If the patient has had no menstrual period for 3 months, induce withdrawal bleeding with medroxyprogesterone acetate (Provera) 5-10 mg/day for 10 days, then begin therapy with oral contraceptives.
+If the patient has had no menstrual period for 3 months, induce withdrawal bleeding with medroxyprogesterone acetate (Provera) 5-10 mg/day for 10 days; then, begin therapy with oral contraceptives.

 Medroxyprogesterone has no effect on androgen production.
 Progestins stop the proliferation of endometrial cells, allowing organized sloughing of cells after withdrawal.